LaurynasAnd/1_404-page/RAEDME.md

 This project is for learning purposes only.
 Pull request are welcome, but keep in mind that I did this during my coding training!
 Thank you for your interest! :)

+This was my first project ever, so refrain from criticizing.
+Thank you!

 Site published at https://laurynasand.github.io/1_404-PAGE/

 ### Author: